Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 110. The amount of inflation or stretch is measured as a volume by what?

-It is measured with a spirometer.
+The amount of lung inflation is measured using a spirometer.

 111. The recoil of the lung is a combination of what two things?